What is Pareto Distribution?

-Pareto Distribution was named after Italian economist and sociologist Vilfredo Pareto.
+The Pareto Distribution was named after Italian economist and sociologist Vilfredo Pareto.
 It is sometimes referred to as the Pareto Principle or the 80-20 Rule.
-Pareto distribution is used in describing social, scientific, and geophysical phenomena in the society.
-He created a mathematical formula in the early 20th century that described the inequalities in wealth distribution that existed in his native country of Italy.
+The Pareto Distribution is used in describing social, scientific, and geophysical phenomena in society.
+Pareto created a mathematical formula in the early 20th century that described the inequalities in wealth distribution that existed in his native country of Italy.

 The definition of the Pareto Distribution was later expanded in the 1940s by Dr. Joseph M. Juran, a prominent product quality guru.
 Juran applied the Pareto principle to quality control for business production to show that 20% of the production process defects are responsible for 80% of the problems in most products.

-The formula for calculating Pareto Distribution is as follows:
+The formula for calculating the Pareto Distribution is as follows:

 F(x) = 1 – (k/x)α

-On a chart, Pareto distribution is represented by a slowly declining tail, as shown below:
+On a chart, the Pareto distribution is represented by a slowly declining tail, as shown below:

 The chart is defined by the variables α and x.
 It provides two main applications.
 One of the applications is to model the distribution of wealth among individuals in a country.
 The chart shows the extent to which a large portion of wealth in any country is owned by a small percentage of the people living in that country.

-For example, if marketing contributed to increased business results, the business can allocate more time and resources into marketing activities to increase the company’s revenues and profits for the reported financial period.
+For example, if marketing contributed to increased business results, the business can allocate more time and resources to marketing activities to increase the company’s revenues and profits.

 The 80-20 Pareto rule may also apply in evaluating the source of the company revenues.
 For example, when the company observes that 80% of reported annual revenues come from 20% of its current customers, it can focus its attention on increasing the customer satisfaction of influential customers.

-From the observation, the company can also deduce that 80% of customer complaints come from 20% of customers who form the bulk of its transactions.
+From this observation, the company can also deduce that 80% of customer complaints come from 20% of customers who form the bulk of its transactions.
 Also, focusing on solving the complaints of 20% of its customers can increase the overall customer satisfaction of the company.
-The company should focus on retaining 20% of its influential customers and acquire new customers.
+The company should focus on retaining 20% of its influential customers and on acquiring new customers.

 While the 80-20 Pareto distribution rule applies to many disciplines, it does not necessarily mean that the input and output must be equal to 100%.
 For example, 20% of the company’s customers could contribute 70% of the company’s revenues.
 The ratio brings a total of 90%.
 It shows that the Pareto concept is merely an observation that suggests that the company should focus on certain inputs more than others.